gluethegiant/gtg-rack/README.md

 * Three stereo sends for use with modular bus mixers
 * Three stereo returns for use with modular bus mixers
+* Manually connect outputs to inputs on buses that need to pass through

 ### Bus Depot